wlanslovenija/datastream/docs/usage.rst

 Currently supported types are:

 * ``numeric`` – each datapoint value is a number
+* ``nominal`` – each datapoint value is a an arbitrary value, but most often a simple label
 * ``graph`` – each datapoint value is a graph

 Numeric values can be integers, floats, :py:class:`decimal.Decimal`, or any other instance of :py:class:`numbers.Number`.